dumaurier/dumaurier.github.com/_posts/2017-05-01-css-grid-layout-off-canvas-navigation.markdown

 ## End

 CSS Grid Layout makes creating the base layout for this pattern very easy.
-This is a simple empty layout.
+This is a simple layout that demonstrates how much you can accomplish with CSS Grid with a little code.
 The layout of each grid area isn't defined.
 Other elements within the grid can be layed out using nested grids, flexbox or any other layout method you feel like.
 You can see a page using this basic layout [here](http://joshvogt.co/CSS-Grid-Layout-Examples/off-canvas/).
 I'm not a designer as should be evident the second you click the link.

 [Tuber: Uber for Hot Dogs](http://joshvogt.co/CSS-Grid-Layout-Examples/off-canvas/) (Using CSS Grid Layout)

 ---